timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

 Continuous aggregates are materialized views for time-series data.
 They make queries faster by continuously materializing aggregated data while also providing a simple gateway to real-time data from the underlying hypertable.
-To achieve great time-series query performance with TimescaleDB, it's recommended to use continuous aggregates.

 Let's set up continuous aggregates that contain 1-hour time buckets.
 This means that each row in the continuous aggregate will include Bitcoin transactions